Luis Zubeldía: Return to LDU Quito

 On 22 April 2022, LDU confirmed the return of Zubeldía as manager of the club.
 He won his first professional title of his career on 28 October 2023, lifting the 2023 Copa Sudamericana after a 1–1 draw (4–3 penalty win) against Fortaleza.

 On 17 December 2023, Zubeldía's side won the 2023 Serie A after another penalty win, now over Independiente del Valle.
 Despite the club's attempts for a contract renewal, LDU's president confirmed his departure on 4 January 2024.

 São Paulo

 On 20 April 2024, Zubeldía was announced as head coach of Campeonato Brasileiro Série A side São Paulo, signing a contract until December 2025.
 On 16 June of the following year, he left by mutual consent.

 Fluminense

 On 25 September 2025, Zubeldía was announced as head coach of Fluminense also in the Brazilian top tier, signing a contract until December 2026.
+On 13 August of the following year, after being knocked out of the 2026 Copa do Brasil, he was sacked.